 For example, if you were to take out a $100,000 life insurance policy on yourself, the payments you make will come from money that you have already paid taxes on which have already been subject to different types of deductions.
 Therefore, since you have already had the opportunity to pay such deductions, it does not apply to your life insurance policy.

-So, when it comes to the question of is life insurance tax deductible for individuals, the answer is basically no. However, there are certain exceptions to this rule that savvy tax payers can use if they have policies which qualify under the system.
+So, when it comes to the question of is life insurance is tax deductible for individuals, the answer is basically no. However, there are certain exceptions to this rule that savvy taxpayers can use if they have policies that qualify under the system.

 Qualifications for Tax Deductions of Life Insurance Premium Payments: